Tips to Help Optimize Your Supply Chain Resume

 Don’t Leave Gaps

 A reverse chronological order resume with all gaps in employment explained lends the most credibility and is preferred by employers and recruiters.
 Make sure all information and dates are completely accurate and updated to reflect your current or most recent position.
+For the date format, we recommend using Month/Year for each position you’ve held.

 Be An Open Book